 - 1. Place track in position

 - 2. Drill pilot holes aligning with the screw holes on the track

 - 3. Remove the track

-- 2. The screw will only be attached to the vinyl plank. - 3.
-DO NOT insert the screws into the subfloor. - 4.
-Drill a hole through the plank larger than the pilot hole - 5.
-Replace the Track.
+- 4. Drill a hole through the plank larger than the pilot hole

+- 5. Replace the Track.
 Install the screws.